leapmotion/leapjs-plugins/_includes/main/screen-position.md

   // later...
   hand.screenPosition() // returns [156,204,121]
 ```
-More info on vec3 can be found, here: http://glmatrix.net/docs/2.2.0/symbols/vec3.html
+More info on vec3 can be found, <a target="_blank" href="http://glmatrix.net/docs/2.2.0/symbols/vec3.html">In the gl-matrix docs</a>